Program

 Gathering and organization of the oxcarts, delegations, and general public, in preparation for the Oxcart Parade.
 This is on Carretera Nacional (National Road) in front of Juana Vernaza Primary School.

-Beginning of the Great Oxcart Parade led by the Flag Bearer for the Day.
-Two competitions will take place during the parade: the 31st Tuna Competition Martina Castillo, and the 25th Oxcart Competition Tiburcio Saavedra.
+Beginning of the Great Oxcart Parade led by the Flag Bearer for the Day (Guararé's Lions Club).
+Two competitions will take place during the parade: the 34th Tuna Competition Martina Castillo and the 28th Oxcart Competition Tiburcio Saavedra.

 In the case of the oxcart parade at this festival, a tuna accompanies each oxcart.
 Each oxcart is nicely decorated according to some folkloric theme and usually carries one or more people representing a particular custom from life in the country.
 Some of these can be quite funny.
 The queen, princess, and other ladies dressed in beautiful polleras (the Panamanian national female dress) also have one oxcart and one tuna each.